Excel VBA MsgBox -11 Examples

 End Sub

-This VBA Excel code creates a MsgBox with three buttons, where the second button is the default.
-It then assigns the value of the MsgBox constant to a variable called button_option.
-Depending on the value of the button_option variable, it does an operation and shows a MsgBox with a corresponding message.
+This VBA Excel code creates a MsgBox with three buttons; the second button is the default button.
+It assigns the value of the MsgBox constant to the button_option variable.
+Depending on the value of the button_option variable, it performs an operation and shows a MsgBox with a corresponding message.

-• Once the MsgBox with buttons pops up, press Enter to select the default button.
+• When the MsgBox with buttons is displayed, press Enter to select the default button.

 MsgBox with Second Default Button

 6.9.
-Use of vbDefaultButton3 Argument to Create MsgBox with Third Default Button
+Using the vbDefaultButton3 Argument to Create a MsgBox with a Third Default Button

-We use the vbDefaultButton3 parameter in a MsgBox to specify the third default button.
-This allows for a tertiary action to be taken if the user presses Enter or Return.
+Use the vbDefaultButton3 parameter in a MsgBox to specify the third default button.

 VBA Code for MsgBox with Third Default Button

-• Enter the following code in your VBA Editor and press the Run button or F5 key to run the code:
+• Enter the following code in the VBA Editor and click Run or press F5 to run the code:

 Sub vbDefaultButton3_VBA()